Sakharov Debate 2019: Climate Rights as Human Rights? - 29/11/2019

 These questions resonate particularly strongly in Europe.
 As the new Commission is nailing its flag to the mast, the Parliament has called for an even more ambitious 2030 greenhouse gas reduction target.
 However, earlier this year the European Court of Justice dismissed a case filed by 10 families and groups in eight countries, ruling that individuals cannot sue over climate change.
 Where then is the EU likely to go in this matter?

-Join us for another lively debate with academics, law-makers and civil society advocates, chaired as always by the BBC’s Martine Croxall, and named in honour of the European Parliament’s annual Sakharov Prize.
+Join us for another lively debate with academics, law-makers and civil society advocates, chaired this year by presenter and reporter Emma Nelson, and named in honour of the European Parliament’s annual Sakharov Prize.